SJD23Dev/PokeBoring/README.md

 ![HeaderImage](assets/images/readme_header.png)
 ## Overview
-**PokeBoring** is a C++ terminal program where the user is in constant Generation 1 Pokémon battles until their Pokémon faints.
-Pokémon may level up and learn moves in accordance with the move set for each Pokémon.
+**PokeBoring** is a C++ terminal program where the user is in constant Generation 1 Pokémon battles until all their Pokémon are incapacitated.
+The user begins with 1 random Pokémon at level 0.
+The Every 10 battles, a new random pokemon is given.
+The game is over if the user wins 100 battles.

 ## Technology Used
 - [**C++**](https://cplusplus.com/): The programming langauge used.